What Is the Next Big Cryptocurrency To Explode in 2022?

 In contrast, cryptocurrency brokers feature much simpler interfaces that interact with exchanges for you.
-The downside is that some brokers charge higher fees than exchanges.
+The downside is that some brokers charge higher fees than exchanges, and the selection of coins you can trade is more limited.
 You might also face certain restrictions, including restrictions on your ability to move crypto holdings off the platform.
 Well-known crypto brokers include Robinhood and SoFi.

 3. Place Your Crypto Order